Kate Hoey: Independent politician

 In December 2019 Hoey announced she was no longer a member of the Labour Party.

 In July 2020, Hoey was nominated for a life peerage in the House of Lords in the 2019 Dissolution Honours and was created Baroness Hoey, of Lylehill and Rathlin in the County of Antrim, on 14 September 2020.

 On 23 August 2021, Prime Minister Boris Johnson appointed Baroness Hoey as the UK's trade envoy to Ghana.

 Political views

-Hoey is a Eurosceptic and has often rebelled against her party.
+Hoey is a Eurosceptic and supported Brexit, and has often rebelled against her party.
 She was a prominent critic of the ban on handguns and, in an interview in Sporting Gun magazine, voiced her support for fox hunting.
 She has voted against Labour government policy on the war in Iraq, foundation hospitals, Trident, university tuition and top-up fees, ID cards and extended detention without trial.
 She was a leading Labour rebel supporting a referendum on the EU Lisbon Treaty.
-Hoey favours stricter controls on immigration, tougher welfare reform, withdrawal from the European Union, English votes for English laws, grammar schools, marriage tax allowances, free schools and academies.